10 Effortless Micro Habits That Will Transform How You Look & Feel

 Glass of water

-That’s why we’ve put together this list of 10 effortless micro habits that can make a huge difference to how you look and feel.
+None of these habits appear to be earth shattering and that is exactly the point.
 Each one takes just a few moments to do, but when practiced daily, they build momentum toward better health, higher energy, and greater confidence.

 1. Drink A Glass of Water First Thing Every Morning